LIM - Open space landscape infrastructure manual

 Additional tools are provided to assist with the use of this manual.

 Your feedback is welcome, please contact [email protected].

 Covers the purpose of the manual, relationship within legislative requirements, council's strategic framework and key design principles.

-Guidance on overarching topics such as environmental management, vegetation management, health and safety, and cultural heritage.
+Guidance on overarching topics such as environmental management, tree sensitive design and site set up.

 Guidance for best practice design, manufacture and construction of open space embellishments.